How Tiller Gives You Ultimate Control of Your Budget Categories

 When you get started with Tiller’s automated financial feeds, a Transactions sheet and Categories sheet will be installed in your Foundation Template or custom Google or Microsoft Excel spreadsheet.

-The Transactions sheet is where your transactions automatically flow in from all your multiple linked accounts.
-It’s also where you manually categorize your transactions.
+This is also where you manually categorize your transactions.
 (You can also use AutoCat to do this automatically, as shown below.)

 Meanwhile, the Category sheet is where you create, rename, and otherwise manage all your categories.
 Here’s a simple version of the Category sheet as seen in Tiller’s Foundation Template: